Are you ready to transform your table into a DIY farmhouse table for real cheap!?

-Once your table is clean, it’s time to move your table outside or into your garage or outdoors.
+Once your table is clean, it’s time to move your table outdoors, or to any ventilated space.

 It’s going to get a little messy.

-Tip: Be prepared to be without a table for a day or two during your dining table makeover.
+Tip: Be prepared to be without a table for a few days during your dining table makeover.

 - 15 Dollar Store DIY Fall Decor Ideas That You Must Try